Quote Oversize/Overweight Loads In Seconds

 Alaska Weight Restriction Tiers Reference Table

 When restrictions are in effect, they apply at one of three percentage tiers.
 The table below shows the axle-group pound limits at each tier, plus the unrestricted (100%) baseline.
 These values are sourced from the standing bulletin and apply to all posted restriction events statewide.
+"Restrictions are based on 85%, 75%, or 50% of the maximum allowable axle/axle group weight."

 Restriction Level Single Axle (lbs) Two-Axle Group (lbs) Three-Axle Group (lbs) Four-Axle Group (lbs)